A Message to Those Without Insomnia

 We have learned to live our lives despite not being taken seriously, even by our own doctors.
 I have dealt with insomnia since childhood, as many others have.
 We don’t want special treatment, but we do deserve respect.

 What do you want to share about insomnia with others?
-Share your insomnia story below with the community.
+Share your insomnia story with the community.